 We hear you’re about to open a new visitor centre.
 Tell us about it.

-Finally, we’d love some insight into your new whisky.
+We’d love some insight into your new whisky.

-Our whisky production is at the heart of the distillery.
+Our whiskey production is at the heart of the distillery.
 When we started, there had been no distilling in North Wales for more than 100 years, so we’ve been working hard behind the scenes to make sure the return of this proud tradition is a huge success.